simpleanalytics/blog/_posts/2021-03-08-ready-for-the-future.md

 ### Transparency

-As an transparent startup we care about sharing our insights with you.
+As a transparent startup we care about sharing our insights with you.
 We updated our [open page again](https://simpleanalytics.com/open) with new data for last month.

 Thanks for reading and please ask any questions if you have some.
 We love to make this interesting for everybody.
 Have a good one!